bmstoss13/DS4002-Project1/README.md

-Project 1 for DS4002
+< Project 1 for DS4002 >

-Our project cleans and preprocesses the textual data, then uses three algorithms (K-Nearest Neighbors, Logistic Regression, and Decision Trees) to identify emails as spam or not spam.
-It then compares each model performance based on precision and accuracy levels to determine the highest performing algorithm in detecting spam email.
+The goal of our project is to build a model that identifies spam emails with at least 95% accuracy.
+We first clean and preprocess the textual data, then use three algorithms (K-Nearest Neighbors, Logistic Regression, and Decision Trees) to identify emails as spam or not spam.
+We then analyze model performance based on precision and accuracy levels to determine the highest performing algorithm in detecting spam email.

 ## Software/Platform